wikimedia/fresh/Tutorial.md

 * Run a shell command in the container.

-The first positional argument, `"$imagename:$imageversion"`, is the base image, download at first run from Wikimedia.
+The first positional argument, `"$imagename:$imageversion"`, is the base image we download at first run from wikimedia.org.
 This has Node.js, Firefox, etc. installed.

 The various options before it decide how the container is configured: